bhargavvc/topics/interview/lobb-logistics/_jd.md

+  ● 5+years of experience designing and building apps in relevant technologies.
  ● Sound knowledge of Python
  ● Must have a good sense of user experience
  ● You’re kind, curious, and tenacious